Optimal frequency-domain analysis for spacecraft time series: Introducing the missing-data multitaper power spectrum estimator: Multitaper extensions: Missing data, confidence intervals, and the F-test

 where $\tilde{x}^{(k)}(f)$, the eigencoefficients, are given by the complex-valued Fourier transform of the tapered time series

 and $\tilde{w}^{k}(0)$ is the Fourier transform of taper $k$, evaluated at zero frequency:

 The estimated complex oscillation component, before squaring, is

 The test statistic (Equation \ref{eq:Fstat}) has an $F-$distribution where the numerator and denominator have $2$ and $2K-2$ degrees of freedom, respectively.
-At frequencies where the F-test p-value is small, there is support for the hypothesis that the time series records an oscillation; a frequently used F-test p-value cutoff is $1 - 1/N$.
+At frequencies where the F-test p-value is small, there is support for the hypothesis that the time series records an oscillation.\footnote{Formally, the hypothesis being tested at each frequency gridpoint $f_j$ is that if we use the \citet{munk64} representation for the deterministic, first-moment part of the power spectrum, $E \{ dX(f) \} = \sum_j C_j \delta (f - f_j) df\}$ (where $dX$ is defined by the Cram\'{e}r spectral representation, $x_n = \int_{-1/2}^{1/2} \exp \left[ -2 \pi i f t\right] dX (f)$, and $C_j$ is the complex Fourier coefficient at frequency gridpoint $j$), the value of $C_j$ is nonzero \citep{thomson90}.
+The power spectrum is also assumed to have a non-deterministic noise component given by the second moment of $dX$.
+Since $S(f) df = E \{ |dX(f)|^2 \}$, each nonzero $C_j$ corresponds to a delta function in the true power spectrum, which manifests as a narrow, rectangular peak in the multitaper power spectrum estimate due to Equation \ref{eq:expectedspectrumestimate}.
+Physically, delta functions in the power spectrum correspond to sinusoids.} We choose a stringent F-test p-value cutoff of $1/N$ \citep{thomson90}, for which the expected number of random sampling-based fluctuations that reach our detection threshold is one per power spectrum estimate.
 The test statistic is to be interpreted as the estimated power at frequency $f$ compared with the power one obtains when a sinusoid with frequency $f$ is removed from the time series.
 Some detected oscillatory components may not coincide with large peaks in the power spectrum, especially when signal to noise ratios are low.